-Helicopter lessor Waypoint’s autorotation into a billion-dollar bankruptcy was accelerated when on April 29, 2016 a CHC Airbus EC225 shed its main rotor hub and fell out the sky over Turoy, Norway.
+Helicopter lessor Waypoint’s autorotation into a billion-dollar bankruptcy was accelerated when on April 29, 2016 a CHC Airbus EC225 shed its main rotor hub and fell out of the sky over Turoy, Norway.
 The crash killed 13, lead to the worldwide grounding of helicopters in the EC225 family, and was the final straw on the back of financially strapped CHC; it filed for bankruptcy protection one week later.

 The helicopter services business, whose fortunes are tightly tied to those of offshore energy exploration and recovery, had been under stress since 2014.
 Even so, the CHC financial reorganization plan was breathtaking in scope: CHC turned back 90 of its 230 helicopters to creditors within the first 60 days and another 65 in 2017.
 Helicopters returned within the first 60 days included Airbus EC155 (1), AS332s (18), H225s (20); Finmeccanica (Leonardo) AW139s (19); and Sikorsky S-76s (16) and S-92s (16).
 Of the 230 helicopters in CHC’s fleet, 153 were leased; 44 from Waypoint, according to documents in the latter’s November 2018 bankruptcy filing.
 The CHC bankruptcy cost Waypoint $45 million in annual revenues and saddled it with another $28.4 million in associated costs.